australasian-computer-music-association/7-tsang-exploring-aspects-of-place/article.md

-To create the digital autonomous instrument, I used a program called Iannix, an open-sourced, real-time graphical sequencer, based on composer Iannis Xenakis\'s visual approach to composition.
+To create the digital autonomous instrument, I used a program called Iannix, an open-sourced, real-time graphical sequencer, based on composer Iannis Xenakis's visual approach to composition.
 I was initially drawn to Iannix because I had been looking for ways to incorporate lines and shapes of a place into a composition.
 I became increasingly interested in the idea of turning image into sound, in the